 2. Mendon Ponds Park

 Explore 21 miles of marked trails across 2,500 acres of woodlands, wetlands, and glacially created landforms like kettles, kames, eskers, and bogs.
 Named for its four most significant ponds—Hundred Acre, Round, Quaker, and Deep Ponds—one of Mendon Ponds Park‘s unique bodies of water is Devil’s Bathtub, a rare meromictic lake with a depth of about 47 feet at its deepest point.
-Be sure to check out Wild Wings Inc.’s bird of prey facility and nature center, and enjoy a walk along the nearby Fairy Birdsong Trail.
+Be sure to check out Wild Wings Inc.’s bird of prey facility and nature center, and enjoy a walk along the nearby Birdsong Fairy Trail.

-Wild Wings Inc. is a not-for-profit organization that manages the Mendon Ponds Park Nature Center and Bird of Prey Facility.
-They provide short-term and lifelong sanctuary for animals that rely on human care for their survival.
-Visitors can see small mammals, amphibians, insects, and reptiles in the nature center building.
-The Bird of Prey Facility next door houses permanently injured raptor and owl species, a raven, a bobcat, and two red foxes.
-Both facilities are free to explore, and donations and profits from the gift shop go directly toward the care of the animals.
 This county park’s most popular walk among bird lovers and families is the Birdsong Fairy Trail, near the nature center.
-With a broad dirt pathway and slight elevation change, this trail provides an easy way to explore a forest full of woodland creatures and is ideal for a multigenerational nature walk.
+With a broad dirt path and a slight elevation change, this trail offers an easy way to explore a forest full of woodland creatures and is ideal for a multigenerational nature walk.
 Wandering counterclockwise along the path, search for over 40 colorful fairy homes and play spaces.
 When food is scarce in winter and early spring, head clockwise on the trail with a handful of black oil sunflower seeds so chickadees, nuthatches, and tufted titmice can eat them directly from your hand.
 Make time to explore the other trails in the park, including those around the ponds.

 3. Genesee Valley Park